 The patient and “non maladie”

-Here it’s the patient and not the disease which is in the spotlight, it is considered as a whole with its genetic heritage, its history, its environment and its development.
+Focus on the patient and not on the disease which is in the spotlight, it is considered as a whole with its genetic heritage, its history, its environment and its development.